emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 -------------------

-In order to scan a thread's registers for references (which happens at each :term:`flip`), the MPS needs to be able to suspend that thread.
+In order to scan a thread's registers for references (which happens at each :term:`flip`), the MPS needs to be able to suspend that thread, and in order to gain exclusive atomic access to memory in order to scan it, the MPS needs to be able to suspend all threads that might access that memory.
+This means that threads must be registered with the MPS by calling :c:func:`mps_thread_reg` (and thread roots created;
-This means that threads must be registered with the MPS by calling :c:func:`mps_thread_reg` (and thread roots created; see :ref:`topic-root-thread`).
+see :ref:`topic-root-thread`).

 A thread must be registered with an :term:`arena` if it ever uses a pointer to a location in an :term:`automatically managed <automatic